opentelekomcloud-docs/scalable-file-service/umn/source/introduction/file_system_types.rst

 File System Types
 =================

-SFS provides two types of file systems: SFS Capacity-Oriented and SFS Turbo.
+SFS provides three types of file systems: SFS Capacity-Oriented, SFS Turbo, and General Purpose File System.

 The following table describes the features, advantages, and application scenarios of these file system types.